ChillerDragon/debian-gnome/README.md

 razer stealth related bugs
 --------------------------

-Let's fix some crucial bugs related to the razer blade stealth They might occur on other razer laptops aswell.
+Let's fix some crucial bugs related to the razer blade stealth.
+They might occur on other razer laptops aswell.

 Add the ``quiet button.lid_init_state=open`` kernel flag to your grub config by hand.
 Or execute this command:
 ```